TheStanfordDaily/docs/docs/archives/frontend.md

   7. pull checkout master
   8. `yarn deploy` at master.

-gotchas
+## Gotchas

  - `moment` is used to calculate strings for dates throughout the frontend.
 However, `moment` is too "smart" in that it by default factors in different time zones.
 As a result, you may encounter the situation where a date is correct when developing on your local machine, but then when you deploy, the date is incorrect in production.
 This is likely due to `moment`/timezones.
 To fix this, use `moment.utc` to convert all `moment`s to the same time zone.
+   - You can find an example of this [on line 424 here](https://github.com/TheStanfordDaily/archives-web/blob/d317d8d347dd04099ba5620d0333c8e0da12064d/components/PaperView.jsx)

+## Backend interactions

 The frontend interacts with the backend in several ways:

-These things include
 - fetching search results
 - fetching article text
 - fetching issue images
 - submitting corrections to articles

-## Fetching Search Results
+## Fetching search results
-We interact with cloudsearch to do this.
+We interact with CloudSearch to do this.
 We submit queries to an endpoint and the endpoint responds with search results. the way we create these queries is with lucene syntax.

-## Fetching Article Text
+## Fetching article text
 This is done in `helpers/papers.js`.
 We're just using github's api here, and the important thing is how to correctly structure queries.

-## Fetching Issue Images
+## Fetching issue images
 This is handled by openseadragon. openseadragon makes requests to an endpoint for images when a user is trying to view the images for an article.

 ## Submitting corrections to articles